TechWriterP/microsoft-writing-style-guide-tutorial/docs/workbook-all-modules-revised.md

 ---

 ### 🌟 Learning objectives:
-- Apply Microsoft Style Guide principles in real-world documentation scenarios.
+- Apply Microsoft Writing Style Guide principles in real-world documentation scenarios.
 - Recognize and fix common style violations.
 - Revise procedures, UI text, and headings to meet Microsoft standards.
 - Evaluate and reflect on your progress across all modules.